Satisfactory Academic Progress

 Q2: Describe in detail your plan to complete the degree program.

 You must upload a copy of your Academic Plan and your Degree Works evaluation that details the remaining courses required for your degree program.
 This will serve as your supporting documentation in the appeal system.
+Additional supporting documentation includes major/minor change documentation, etc.

 Ready to Submit your Appeal?
 Click the button below to get started!